11 Content Distribution Tools to Increase ROI of Every Post

 - Audiosonic: An AI audio generator for creating podcasts and voiceovers.

-- Botsonic: An AI chatbot builder for creating custom ChatGPT-like bots.
+- Botsonic: An AI chatbot builder for creating custom ChatGPT-like bots for your brand.

-- Brand Voice: Can be trained to write in a company’s specific tone and style.
+- Brand Voice: Can be trained to write in a company’s specific tone and style for different audience segments and channels.

-- Excellent for creating SEO-focused first drafts for blog posts and landing pages.
+- Excellent for creating SEO-friendly first drafts for blog posts and landing pages.

 - The integration of real-time search data helps improve the factual accuracy of the AI output.